-WHAT IS THE MOSCOW METHOD?
+WHAT IS THE MOSCOW METHOD (MoSCoW Prioritization)?

 The MoSCoW method is a technique that helps categorize and prioritize all requirements that define a “future state”, that should be implemented.